cyverse/DSIMetrics/README.md

 <br/>
 <br/>

-### Crontab
+## Crontab

-The DSI-metrics system deploys a series of python scripts
+The DSI-metrics system deploys a series of python scripts that fetch registration data from Qualtrics and attendance data from Zoom.
+These scripts run automatically using crontab.

 To view a list of cronjobs type the command `sudo crontab -l`